Mexico Sourcing

-Mexico procurement is primarily targeted at utilization of natural resources and minerals of this country.
-While exploring opportunities of Mexico procurement it is essential to study both agricultural and mineral outputs of this North American nation.
-However, industry is growing constantly thanks to inward investment made by US companies looking for cheaper labor.
+Mexico sourcing is primarily targeted at the utilization of natural resources and minerals of this country.
+While exploring opportunities for Mexico procurement it is essential to study both the agricultural and mineral outputs of this North American nation.
+However, the industry is growing constantly thanks to the inward investment made by US companies looking for cheaper labor.

 Items of Export

-80 percent of Mexico’s exports go to United States.
-Other exporting partners include Canada, Japan, European Union (EU) countries, Israel, and nations of Central and South Americas.
-The major importers are USA, Japan, and China.
+80 percent of Mexico’s exports go to the United States.
+Other exporting partners include Canada, Japan, European Union (EU) countries, Israel, and nations of Central and South America.
+The major importers are the USA, Japan, and China.

 Resources in Mexico

-There is abundance of wheat, corn, rice, beans, and tomatoes.
-Among cash crops grown in this country, coffee, cotton and fruits are notable.
-Dairy products, poultry, and beef are other important items produced in large scale for local consumption and exports.
+There is an abundance of wheat, corn, rice, beans, and tomatoes.
+Among cash crops grown in this country, coffee, cotton, and fruits are notable.
+Dairy products, poultry, and beef are other important items produced on a large scale for local consumption and exports.
 These also are used in food processing industries.
 Timber is a plantation product that contributes significantly to export earnings.
 Mineral resources found in Mexico include petroleum, natural gas, gold, silver, zinc, lead, and copper.

 Food and beverage is a noteworthy industry of Mexico.
 Other prominent industries include petroleum extraction and refining, textiles, automobiles, chemicals, and consumer durables.
 Aircraft component manufacturing, iron molding and fabrication are new areas of specialization and major export revenue earners.